thefizzyfish/thefizzyfish.github.io/content/walkthroughs/SolarLab.md

 ![](/Screenshots/SolarLab_image_13.png)

-We can use the app got generate PDFs.
+We can use the app to generate PDFs.

 ![](/Screenshots/SolarLab_image_14.png)
 ![](/Screenshots/SolarLab_image_15.png)